branner-non-code/notes/CONTENT/Check-ins/Check-in_week_ending_20131011.md

   1. Received deadline for final submission of this paper.
 Must reduce discussion of locative contraction and add treatment of interrogative.
   2. Resumed examination of A/B contrast in _Goangyunn_ readings.
+  3. 20131010: Proofreading complete of existing paper; must now add additional section on A/B contrast and track down Starostin material on *-r.

 ### Character dictionary